raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Once a DSO Session is in progress ({{establishment}}) a DSO Keepalive message MAY be initiated by a server.
-When sent by a server, the DSO Keepalive message MUST be sent as an unacknowledged message, with the MESSAGE ID set to zero.
+When sent by a server, the DSO Keepalive message MUST be sent as an unidirectional message, with the MESSAGE ID set to zero.
 The client MUST NOT generate a response to a server-initiated DSO Keepalive message.
 If a client receives a DSO Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST forcibly abort the connection immediately.
-The unacknowledged DSO Keepalive message from the server resets a DSO Session's keepalive timer, and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
+The unidirectional DSO Keepalive message from the server resets a DSO Session's keepalive timer, and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
 No client DSO response message to this unilateral declaration is required or allowed.